Report Phishing & Spam Email in Outlook

 I don't see the Report Message button!

-Outlook Report Message Add-In currently does not allow reporting from email in Shared Mailboxes.
+Outlook Report Message Feature currently does not allow reporting from email in Shared Mailboxes.

-To report email from a Shared Mailbox drag the message to your personal mailbox > Inbox or > Junk Folder and report it from there.
+To work around this limitation and report an email from a Shared Mailbox drag the message to your personal mailbox > Inbox or > Junk Folder and report it from there.

 What's Junk email?